Covering by planks and avoiding zeros of polynomials: Introduction

 \section{Introduction}

-Bang's plank covering theorem \cite{bang1951} asserts that \emph{when a Euclidean ball of arbitrary dimension is covered by planks (metric neighborhoods of hyperplanes) then the sum of the widths of the planks is greater or equal to the diameter of the ball.} For planks of equal widths it may be restated as follows: \emph{For any collection of $n$ hyperplanes in the Euclidean space, there is a point in the unit ball at distance at least $1/n$ from the union of the hyperplanes.}
+Bang's plank covering theorem \cite{bang1951} in its particular case\footnote{In this paper we only consider Bang's theorem for covering a Euclidean ball and do not discuss its general version for covering a convex body of given width.} asserts that \emph{if a Euclidean ball of arbitrary dimension is covered by planks then the sum of the widths of the planks is greater or equal to the diameter of the ball.} Here a \emph{plank of width $2\delta$} is a Euclidean metric $\delta$-neighborhood of an affine hyperplane in $\mathbb R^d$.
+When the planks have equal widths, the Bang theorem may be restated as follows: \emph{For any collection of $n$ hyperplanes in the Euclidean space, there is a point in the unit ball at distance at least $1/n$ from the union of the hyperplanes.}

 There are spherical \cite{polyajiang2017} and complex \cite{ball2001} versions of the plank covering theorem, with similar statements in the case of equal planks.
 The equal plank cases of those versions were recently proved in \cite{zhao2021,ortegamoreno2021} by maximizing the absolute value of the polynomial, whose zero set is the union of hyperplanes (the paper \cite{ortegamoreno2021} also addresses the case of unequal complex planks that we extend in Theorem \ref{theorem:ortega-moreno2} below).